As of April 17, 2023, I currently have openings for a few new clients. Please see the Openings & Insurance page prior to requesting an appointment.

-I tend to treat children 12+ years-old & adults
+I treat children 12+ years-old & adults

 Top issues in my practice: Anxiety, Bipolar Disorder, Depression, Gender Dysphoria, Immigration/Refugee stress, LGBTQ+ stigmatization/relationship issues, Posttraumatic Stress Disorder (PTSD), other trauma issues